How Long Can You Keep Your Teeth With Periodontal Disease?

 All successful periodontal treatment requires diligent periodontal disease self-care.
 While it may seem mundane, thorough daily brushing and flossing routines yield excellent results.
 That’s because periodontal disease thrives in the areas of your mouth that contain high amounts of bacteria.
 By brushing and flossing thoroughly, you clean the affected area and eliminate the conditions that allow bacteria to damage your gum tissue and underlying bone.

 While periodontal disease self-care is essential in the fight against periodontal disease, brushing and flossing alone won’t reverse gum disease.
-To stop the progression of the disease, professional periodontal disease treatment is required.
+To halt the progression of the disease, professional periodontal treatment is necessary.

-Several revolutionary advancements have significantly reduced the pain and recovery time associated with periodontal disease surgery.
-For example, our revolutionary LANAP laser procedure can treat gum disease without cutting or sewing the gum tissue.
-LANAP laser treatment provides effective periodontal disease intervention, allowing our patients to return to their daily lives in record time.
+LANAP laser treatment does have a few advantages.
+For example, our revolutionary LANAP laser procedure can treat gum disease without cutting or sewing the gum tissue, which allows our patients to return to their daily lives in record time.
+While healing, LANAP patients also experience significantly less pain and bleeding compared to patients who undergo traditional periodontal disease surgery.

 With periodontal disease self-care, treatment, and maintenance, you should be able to enjoy your teeth for many years to come.